Reem Alsalem: Transgender people

 In April, Alsalem opposed President Biden's Title IX policies for transgender youth in the United States.

 In October Alsalem also criticized the Self-Determination Act that entered into force in Germany.
 International law scholar Selin Altay criticized Alsalem for her position on the Self-Determination Act, saying that Alsalem has long faced criticism for holding anti-trans views.
 Altay argues that Alsalem fails to fulfill her mandate as special rapporteur if she does not actively defend the right to gender self-determination.
 According to Altay, Alsalem is responsible for addressing all forms of violence against women at the international level, including violence against trans women falls within her mandate to uphold the right to gender self-determination.

 In February 2025, Alsalem supported Donald Trump's executive order "Keeping Men Out of Women's Sports", which allows the federal government to withhold funding from schools which allow transgender students to compete on women's teams and refers to trans women as "men".
 Alsalem also urged the United States to create open sports categories so that no athlete is left behind.

 In July Alsalem presented her report "Sex-based violence against women and girls".
 The report called on states to "ensure that the terms 'women' and 'girls' are only used to describe biological females" and referred to trans women as "males who identify as women or girls".
 It claimed there are "long-lasting and harmful consequences of social and medical transitioning" and recommended banning medical and social transition for minors and providing them psychological treatment to "address underlying neuro-developmental, psychological, or other conditions".
 It praised restrictions on trans healthcare in the Netherlands, the U.K., and Brazil.
 It falsely claimed 80% of "childhood gender distress" would disappear at puberty, that "female detransitioners" were overwhelmingly gay and transitioned due to internalized homophobia, and that autistic children are developing socially contagious gender dysphoria as a coping strategy.
 It cited anti-trans organizations such as LGB Alliance and For Women Scotland.
 The report claimed that trans identities threaten to erase women and praised the outcome of For Women Scotland Ltd v The Scottish Ministers.
 The report was criticized by LGBT advocates and researchers such as the Human Rights Campaign, OutRight Action International.
 The Christian advocacy group Alliance Defending Freedom supported Alsalem for resisting "gender ideology".

-German LGBT+ magazine Queer.de reported that Alsalem has long been considered anti-trans by LGBT+ organizations, saying that she was strongly criticized by hundreds of women's rights organizations as well for her anti-trans views.